Safety » 7

-So far, the news is great for the redesigned 2014 Rogue, which managed the Insurance Institute for Highway Safety's (IIHS) Top Safety Pick Plus (TSP+) designation, meaning that it earned top 'good' scores in all of five required categories; it's also been given a 'basic' rating for its front crash protection (with the optional Forward Collision Warning system).
+The safety news is mixed for the redesigned 2014 Rogue, which managed the Insurance Institute for Highway Safety's (IIHS) Top Safety Pick Plus (TSP+) designation, meaning that it earned top 'good' scores in all of five required categories; it's also been given a 'basic' rating for its front crash protection (with the optional Forward Collision Warning system).

 Options include blind-spot monitors, a lane-departure warning system, and a forward-collision alert system.

 One feature we'd buy, no question, is the surround-view camera that's available on the Rogue SV and standard on the SL.
 It stitches together a composite 360-degree view of obstacles from a quartet of cameras--and it makes parking everywhere and anywhere so much simpler.
 It's packaged with other useful options in the SV like smartphone connectivity, so it's worth the upsell.